Scratched Platter Data Recovery

 What Are Hard Drive Platters?

-Hard drive platters are magnetic storage media.
+Hard drive platters, on the other hand, are magnetic storage media.
 Their surfaces are completely flat and covered with a thin magnetic substrate.
 Which parts of the disks are “0”s and which are “1”s is determined by the magnetic field of incredibly tiny portions of the coating on the disks.
 Hard drive platters have billions of these regions per each surface of the platter, and hard drives have several platters inside them.
-Western Digital’s Ultrastar He8 hard drive, for example, has seven platters, each capable of holding 1.2 terabyte of data.
+Western Digital’s Ultrastar He8 hard drive, for example, has seven platters, each capable of holding 1.2 terabytes of data.

 The tiny read/write heads inside your hard drive can pick up or alter the magnetic signals given off from the platters.
 To read data, an electrical signal produced by the platter’s magnetized surface travels through the heads.
 To write data, an electrical signal travels the other way and alters the magnetic field of that tiny sector of the platters.
 Some “0”s turn into “1”s.
 Some “1”s turn into “0”s.
 Some stay the same.